 Also, this debate isn’t just about words: it’s about being politically correct and inclusive of diverse beliefs and traditions across the country.

 “Holidays” are more inclusive

-Although Christmas has been the most widely celebrated holiday in the United States for decades, the U.S. is more diverse than it’s ever been before, so not everyone celebrates Christmas.
+Although Christmas has been the most widely celebrated holiday in the United States for decades, the US is more diverse than it’s ever been before, so not everyone celebrates Christmas.
 Some people get a Christmas tree, but don’t have any traditions associated with Christianity.
-And plenty of people have a different religious tradition, or no religious tradition at all.
+And plenty of people who live in the US have a different religious tradition, or no religious tradition at all.